SCUBA Diving in the British Virgin Islands

 What about bringing my own Scuba Diving equipment?

-Sure you can, if you are more comfortable with it, bring it!
+If you are more comfortable with it, you can bring your own equipment!
 This is particularly important if you have a prescription mask and well-fitting fins.
-If you are looking to buy dive accessories, then there are dive shops on quite a few of the islands that sell a wide assortment of goodies.
+If you want to buy dive accessories, there are dive shops on quite a few islands that sell a wide assortment of goodies.

 Dive Gear aboard your yacht ready to go!